-All sanctions imposed on students who have been found responsible of offenses are based solely on individual circumstances.
+All sanctions imposed on students who have been found responsible of violation(s) are based solely on individual circumstances.
 No case is exactly the same as another, and sanctions will most likely differ in similar instances.
-It is primarily the decision of the Associate Dean of Students for Judicial Services, Associate Vice President for Student, Vice President for Student Life, Inter-Residence Hall Committee, Residence Life Coordinator, or the Student Life Disciplinary Committee to determine the sanction imposed on each student.
+It is primarily the decision of the Associate Dean of Students for Judicial Services, Associate Vice President for Student Affairs/Dean of Students, Inter-Residence Hall Committee, Residence Life Coordinator, or the Student Affairs Disciplinary Committee to determine the sanction imposed on each student.